 For taper to apply, the limits on 'threshold income' and 'adjusted income' must be exceeded.
-For every £2 of adjusted income over £240,000, an individual's annual allowance is reduced by £1 down to a minimum of £4,000.
+For every £2 of adjusted income over £260,000, and the threshold income is over £200,000, an individual's annual allowance is reduced by £1 down to a minimum of £10,000 (when income is over £360,000).
 Prior to 2020/21, this adjusted income level was set at £150,000 and the minimum was £10,000.

 This means your current annual allowance and previous years may be different as both your income and the rules may have changed in that time.
+It is important to have some carry forward calculations done if this is your situation.

-Those with adjusted income of over £240,000 will have less than the £40,000 annual allowance.
-Those with adjusted income over £312,000 will be subject to a maximum (tax relievable) pension allowance of £4,000.
+Those with adjusted income of over £260,000 will have less than the £60,000 annual allowance.
+Those with adjusted income over £360,000 will be subject to a maximum (tax relievable) pension allowance of £10,000.

-Remember this applies to active defined benefit and defined contribution pensions and therefore your local government, teachers or NHS scheme could be taking you over this limit and creating a tax charge.
+Remember this applies to active defined benefit and defined contribution pensions and therefore your local government, Teachers or NHS scheme could be taking you over this limit and creating a tax charge.